cscw2015/maverick/Interim/Interim.md

 ###History of CSCW Use in Government

 Here are some examples of previous attempts to integrate CSCW into government organizations.
 These examples are in chronological order, and attempt to focus on the processes used to research the organizations involved as well as how they built or identified what software suites would be most applicable for the given organization.

-- order of appearance:
+In particular, we will be focusing on four case studies that have occurred over the past 20 years:

 1. Cuparla (1995)
 2. E-government (2001)
 3. Open source (2002-2014)
 4. Government 2.0 (current)

 Much of this research focused on _how_ these software suites were designed and implemented, alongside their benefits.
 However, we want to focus on _why_ these software suites were designed and _why_ they were adopted.